Expanding Marine View Missions

 Dick says the expanding Mission Team is looking for new ideas that can help Marine View to be even more effective and to “seize mission opportunities where they exist.”
 For example, in the past Marine View has served on Habitat for Humanity team house builds, and Dick says Marine View has an opportunity to once again serve by building these homes.
 The idea is to equip the Marine View congregation to pursue the opportunities to serve and give that they are passionate about.

-The Give/Serve Team is hosting an “open house” Summer of Fun gathering on Wednesday, July 25 at 7:00 pm.
+The Give/Serve Team is gathering on Thursday, November 29 at 7:00 pm in the Marine View Fellowship Area.
 You’re invited to come and discover more about this new approach to mission as we continue to build on the legacy and commitment to local and global Mission at Marine View.